maveonair/helix-ppa/README.md

 $ ./build.py

 Usage:
-    ./build.py <helix-release> <ubuntu-codename> <changelog-version>
+    ./build.py <ubuntu-codename> <changelog-version>

 Example:
-    ./build.py 22.12 kinetic 22.12-5~ubuntu22.10~ppa1
+    ./build.py kinetic 23.03-2~ubuntu22.10~ppa1
 ```

-### Example: Creating and publishing a new source package for Helix 22.12 on Ubuntu 22.10
+### Example: Creating and publishing a new source package for Helix 23.03 on Ubuntu 22.10

 1. Set `DEBMAIL` and `DEBFULLNAME`: